cmartinez131/word-drop/README.md

 - [ ] **Leaderboards**: Compete against other redditors in daily competitions.
 - [ ] **Subreddit Integration**: Compete against others within a subreddit.
 Implement leaderboard for subreddit competitions (communities compete for the best community score).
 - [ ] Add interesting font for letters.
 Maybe use the font style from the PixelFont Playgrounds: [PixelFont Playgrounds](https://developers.reddit.com/docs/showcase/playgrounds).
+- [ ] Fix bug where the game runs before 'Start Game' Button is pressed